troglobit/troglobit.github.io/content/project/inadyn.markdown

 ---
-name: Inadyn
+name: In-a-dyn
 title: "Small and Simple DDNS Client"
-date: 2017-08-10 09:42:00 +02:00
+date: 2017-08-14 00:23:00 +02:00
 aliases: /inadyn.html
 ---

-Inadyn is a small and simple Dynamic DNS, [DDNS][1], client with HTTPS support.
+In-a-dyn is a small and simple Dynamic DNS, [DDNS][1], client with HTTPS support.
 It is commonly available in many GNU/Linux distributions, used in off-the-shelf routers  and Internet gateways to automate  the task of keeping your DNS record up to date with any IP address changes from your [ISP][2].
 It can also be  used in installations with redundant (backup) connections to the Internet.